 My favorite Spinach Strawberry Salad has candied pecans in it.
 I used to buy the pecans already candied.
 Nothing wrong with that; but I thought it was time to start making my own.
 Now that I've figured out how easy it is, I don't know why I didn't start making these a long time ago.

-I had collected several recipes (like this one) that used the simple technique of coating the pecans with a mixture of egg white, sugar, and seasonings.
-Sure enough, it works beautifully and results in crunchy, delicious candy-coated pecans.
-I played around with flavor combos and cooking times until I came up with this recipe that's about as easy as it gets.
+I used the simple technique of coating the pecans with a mixture of egg white, sugar, and seasonings.
+It works beautifully and results in crunchy, delicious candy-coated pecans.
+After playing around with flavor combos and cooking times I came up with this recipe that's about as easy as it gets.

 Only problem is, these smelled so good while they were baking, so I had to taste one to make sure they turned out okay, and then I needed to taste a few more from different locations in the baking pan.
 You know, just to make sure they'd cooked evenly.
 Well, before I knew it, I'd about made myself sick taste-testing these yummy nuts.
 Totally addictive.
 That's the problem.